Content is sacred — so own your revision history

 But until that happens, if it ever does, a sizable proportion of the web won’t see the same benefits that already exist in CMSs like CloudCannon — open standards, prioritizing data ownership, and aligning with modern development practices.

-Git-based content management systems already offer a path forward that respects the needs of both developers and content creators, where content really is sacred, and isn’t locked away in a proprietary database.
+Git-based content management systems already offer a path away from WordPress that respects the needs of both developers and content creators, where content really is sacred, and isn’t locked away in a proprietary database.
 It's worth considering how the approaches of the Git-based CMS can contribute to a more open, performant, and user-centric web.

 Want to escape the WordPress drama?